 What Qigong routines do they teach?

 Consider what type of exercise are you looking for?

-Qigong routines can range from relaxing to very dynamic whole body movements.
+Qigong routines can range from relaxing to dynamic whole body movements.
 Finding the right routine for your needs is important.
 An example would be to avoid the hard style Qigong routines if you have just had spine surgery.
-Each Qigong routine will be named e.g. The 5 Animals.
-Each Qigong routine will originate from a school, master or organisation e.g. The Chinese Health Qigong Association.
+Each Qigong routine will be named e.g. The 5 Animals, the 8 Pieces of Brocade, Qigong for Women etc. Each Qigong routine will originate from a school, master or organisation e.g. The Chinese Health Qigong Association.
 You can research online about each routine to see if it is something you would enjoy participating in.
 Youtube is a great resource for this.

 What do you want to achieve?

-Ask yourself this question, what do you expect from a Tai Chi class?
+Ask yourself this question, what do you expect from a class?